The Home of Tibetan Buddhist Texts in Translation

 by Dodrupchen Jikmé Tenpé Nyima

-In general, the precious teaching collections of the Omniscient Guide are to be learnt; they are the fundamental scriptures with which we should be acquainted.
-For bodhisattvas, studying these texts brings with it an increase in the causes of all-seeing wisdom and a mastery of the methods for bringing those of diverse inclinations to spiritual maturity.
+The precious teaching collections of the Omniscient Guide are Dharma teachings that we should learn; they are the fundamental scriptures with which we should become acquainted.
+For bodhisattvas, studying these texts brings with it an increase in the causes of all-seeing wisdom and mastery of the methods for bringing those of diverse inclinations to spiritual maturity.

 Nevertheless, there are some these days who pursue study and yet the more they learn, the more arrogant they become.
-They think: “Now I have studied widely.
+They think, “Now I have studied widely.
 I know the scriptural approach.
 I am learned in the various collections.”
-And when they see others who have not amassed comparable learning, regard them with contempt, thinking: “These people are fools, dullards, simpletons, befuddled and uneducated.”
-Even when reading texts by fellow scholars, they lack due reverence and devotion for the sacred Dharma, and no sooner have they opened the covers of the book than they are wondering, “What have we here?
+And when they see others who have not amassed comparable learning, they regard them with contempt, thinking: “These people are fools, dullards, simpletons, befuddled, uneducated.”
+Even when reading texts by fellow scholars, they lack due reverence and devotion for the sacred Dharma.
+No sooner have they opened the covers of the book than they are wondering, “What have we here?
 How is this written?”
-Unstable in their understanding, as if their intelligence were laid out on a bed of reeds, they point their fingers accusingly and gesticulate like drunkards.
-Encountering a particular claim, they think: “This doesn’t accord with the Pramāṇa texts on logic and epistemology.”
-Confronted with another assertion, they think: “This doesn’t fit with what is taught in the Abhidharma.”
-Reading of some further proposition: “Oh, this can be refuted by such and such a line of thinking.”
-Critiquing a text in this way, they reach the end with no clear idea of what it contains or maintains, no notion of what it asserts or posits.
+As unstable in their understanding, as if their intelligence were laid out on a bed of reeds, they point their fingers accusingly and gesticulate like drunkards.
+Encountering a particular claim, they think, “This doesn’t accord with the Pramāṇa texts on logic and epistemology.”
+Confronted with another assertion, they say to themselves, “This does not fit with what is taught in the Abhidharma.”
+Reading of some further proposition, they decide, “Oh, this can be refuted by such and such a line of thinking.”
+Critiquing in such a way, they reach the end with no clear idea of what it contains or maintains, no notion of what it asserts or posits.

-From the very moment you focus on such topics as the ‘conceptual isolate’ (ldog pa) of “buddha” or the ‘universal substance’ (rdzas spyi) of sentient beings, all faith and renunciation diminish and disappear.
-Eventually, at the time of death, all that you have studied will be exposed as nothing more than dry and empty words; all the analysis and research as amounting to nothing more than hollow ideas; and all that you have read garnering little more than false suppositions—all on the basis of squandered opportunities.
-It will be plainly obvious that all this analysis and categorising into matter, consciousness and anomalous factors has been nothing more than casting stones in the dark.
+From the very moment that you focus on such topics as the "conceptual isolate" (ldog pa) of the Buddha or the "substance universal" (rdzas spyi) of sentient beings, all faith and renunciation diminish and disappear.
+Eventually, at the time of death, all that you have studied will be exposed as nothing more than dry, empty words; all your analysis and research amounting to nothing more than hollow ideas; and all that you have read garnering little more than false suppositions—all based on squandered opportunities.
+It is then plainly apparent that all this analysis and categorising into matter, consciousness and anomalous factors is nothing more than casting stones in the dark.

-If you really thought about it, you would see that the path of logic is intended to dispel incorrect patterns of thought.
+If you think about it, you will see that the path of logic is intended to dispel incorrect patterns of thought.
 Yet once such patterns have been dispelled, it is necessary to set out upon the genuine path, and, having set out upon this path, to make manifest the wisdom of perfect liberation.

 Although my own education resembles nothing more than the watery traces of a silkworm upon a lotus, I have some experience in these matters, and so I, the crazy beggar Jigme, offer this mad talk for those who might be in a similar position.